horengo/Multitemporal-and-multifactor-probabilistic-corridor-networks/README.md

    In order to use the database, please, download it from the provided link and upload in your GEE assets repository.
 Then substitute the name of the asset in code (line 115 of the Cost Surface generation cell in the notebook, line 99 in the optional GEE code provided).

 ## For the generation of corridors
-GRASS GIS needs to be installed locally and its grass.bin directory provided. <br>
+GRASS GIS needs to be installed locally and its grass.bin directory provided within the notebook code. <br>
 Follow the instructions provided within the Jupyter notebook.